-Glentoran-Glenavon match postponed until Saturday
+Glentoran-Glenavon goes ahead after inspection

-Irish Premiership: Glentoran v Glenavon match postponed until Saturday after pitch inspection
+Irish Premiership: Glentoran-Glenavon goes ahead after inspection

 Last updated on .From the section Irish

-Friday night's Irish Premiership encounter between Glentoran and Glenavon at the Oval has been postponed due to snow.
+Saturday's rescheduled Irish Premiership game between Glentoran and Glenavon goes ahead after the Oval pitch passed a morning inspection.

-After a pitch inspection at the east Belfast ground, the game has been rescheduled for Saturday at 15:00 GMT.
+The game was rearranged for Saturday afternoon with a 15:00 GMT kick-off after being postponed because of the snowy and icy conditions on Friday.

+A further night of sub-zero temperatures necessitated a further inspection of the playing surface.

-The match between the sixth and eighth-placed sides was the only one scheduled for Friday evening.
+The match pits the sixth and eighth-placed sides in the Irish Premiership.

 There are two other Irish Premiership games taking place on Saturday and one on Monday evening.